-One of DEM's primary responsibilities in the Dam Safety Program is to identify unsafe dams and take appropriate action to return the dams to a safe condition.
+One of DEM's primary responsibilities in the Dam Safety Program is to identify unsafe or potentially unsafe dams and take appropriate action to return the dams to a safe condition.
 An unsafe dam is a high or significant hazard dam whose condition is such that an unreasonable risk of failure exists.

-Following a visual or detailed inspection of a dam, the owner is notified of any condition that DEM considers to be unsafe.
-Notification is in the form of a Notice of Violation and Order (NOV), which sets forth the unsafe condition/s and requires the owner to make the dam safe.
+Following a visual or detailed inspection of a dam, the owner is notified of any condition that DEM considers to be unsafe or that may be unsafe.
+Notification is in the form of a Notice of Violation and Order (NOV), which sets forth the unsafe condition(s) and requires the owner to make the dam safe.

-During 2014, DEM addressed 48 unsafe dams, as indicated in the table below.
-At the end of 2014, 8 of these dams were returned to a safe condition (shaded in grey below).
+During 2015, DEM addressed 41 unsafe dams as indicated in the table below.
+At the end of 2015, 7 of these dams were returned to a safe condition (shaded in grey below).